-We hope you find these tips useful since stress does not only surface during the holidays.
+We hope you find these managing stress tips useful since it does not only surface during the holidays.
 Stress can show up whenever it chooses, but if you utilize even one or two of these strategies you will be on the right track to living a happier, less stressful life.

 Latest posts by Nicole Wood (see all)